This guide provides information to all those involved in the delivery of the Care to Learn scheme in the 2017 to 2018 academic year.

 Complaints and appeals

-If the complaint/appeal concerns operational processes or a complaint about customer service, it will be dealt with by the SBSS in the first instance.
-If the complaint/appeal is about Care to Learn policy, the SBSS will refer it to EFA’s Young People Group for a response.
+If the complaint/appeal is about operational processes or a complaint about customer service, the SBSS will deal with it in the first instance.
+If the complaint/appeal is about C2L policy, the SBSS will refer it to ESFA for a response.

-In the event that they are still dissatisfied with the way in which their appeal has been dealt with, the complainant may refer to the Department for Education’s complaints procedure.
-For more information, see the Department for Education complaints procedure on GOV.UK.
+In the complainant is still dissatisfied with the way in which their appeal/complaint has been dealt with, they may refer to the Department for Education’s Complaints Procedure.
+For more information, see the Department for Education complaints procedure

-For education institutions, childcare providers and providers of information, advice and guidance etc:
+For education institutions, childcare providers and providers of information, advice and guidance:

 - phone: Student Bursary Support Service provider helpline: 0300 303 8610